Uzor Arukwe: Early life and education

+In an interview by Chude Jideonwo, Arukwe, said his father did not approve of his career choice, and did not accept him being in the movie business.
+Arukwe explained that his mother was also hesitant about his career decision at first because of his father’s opinions but then agreed.

 Career

 Arukwe made his Nollywood debut in 2014 in the movie Unspoken Truth but gained recognition for his role in Sergeant Tutu.
 His role as a private investigator in the 2019 movie, Code Wilo also earned him more recognition.
 He received 2 nominations for ‘Best Actor in Comedy or Movie’ in the 2020 African Magic Viewers' Choice Award for his roles in Smash and Size 12 respectively and a nomination for 'Best Actor' in the 2021 Best of Nollywood Awards for his role in Yours Regardless.

+For his performance in the film Colors of Fire, Arukwe won the Best Actor award at the 2026 Africa Magic Viewers' Choice Awards (AMVCA).

 Nomination

 He was nominated in the 2020 African Magic Viewers' Choice Award (AMVCA) and in the 2021 Best of Nollywood Awards.

 For his appearance in the films Size 12 and Smash, he was nominated twice for the 2020 African Magic Viewer's Choice Award for Best Actor in Comedy or Movie.